babakks/my-resume/README.md

 [workflows/main]: https://github.com/babakks/my-resume/actions/workflows/main.yml

-Feel free make a copy for your own use. 🍏
+Feel free to make a copy for your own use. 🍏